Add To Favorites

 Students research information about African Adinkra cloth, in which cultural symbols are stamped on rectangular pieces of fabric with multiple, linear outlines on all borders.
 Adinkra cloth designs symbolize concepts, proverbs, events, people, and familiar objects in Ashanti culture.
 These rectangles are sewn together with bright threads to make garments and robes worn for ceremonial events.

-Use Crayola MiniStampers and markers to portray popular, contemporary designs.
+Students use Crayola MiniStampers and markers to portray popular, contemporary designs.
 Encourage the selection of designs with personal meaning.
 Fill the rectangle with creative patterns.
 Add thin marker lines to enhance the pattern.

 With markers on the back of the paper, students write an explanation of the personal significance of design choices.
+Assist students with writing, as needed.

 Use Crayola School Glue to attach everyone's rectangles together on colorful ribbons.
 Display the class "Signs of the Times," which are similar to Adinkra cloth in concepts and designs.